Journal / Research Impact

 Citation counts are the number of times an article has been cited in other works.
 Although citation counts typically measure the degree to which a particular article is useful to other researchers in support of their work, these metrics are not a measure of the quality of a cited work, since a work can be cited for negative reasons (e.g., refutations or retractions).

 Additionally, citation counts are highly dependent upon particular disciplines and the number of researchers in them.
-For example, more researchers work in neuroscience than in philosophy; as such, more papers are published in neuroscience than in philosophy, and neuroscience papers receive more citation counts than do philosophy papers.
+For example, more researchers work in neuroscience than in philosophy; as such, more papers are published in neuroscience than in philosophy.
+Citation counts are also dependent on whether or not a discipline tends to cite many works in their publications (known as citation density).

 Citation tracking, or citation analysis is an important tool used to trace scholarly research, measure impact, and inform tenure and funding decisions.
 The impact of an article is evaluated by counting the number of times other authors cite it in their work.
 Researchers do citation analysis for several reasons: